sselin-co/sselin-co/README.md

 Welcome to my GitHub!
 I'm a software developer with a passion for accessibility, fullstack development, and minimalist design.

 - 🔭 I’m currently employed as a Junior Web Developer at Osler, Hoskin, and Harcourt LLP.
 In April 2022, I will be a graduate of the computer science program at UBC Okanagan in Kelowna BC, Canada.
+- 🌄 I recently accepted a full time offer as a Software Development Engineer with Amazon Canada in Vancouver, BC.

 <!--